 “Everyone in the translation industry seems to agree that translators these days must specialize. (…) [One of the reasons for it is] the exponential expansion of knowledge: there is simply much more to know about any given subject and many new subjects to know.
 No translator can be expected to have the knowledge required to translate all types of documents well and within a reasonable amount of time.”

 The Main Translation Fields

-Below is a non-exhaustive list of translation fields, ranked by order of popularity (according to a survey we conducted last year).
+Below is a non-exhaustive list of translation fields, ranked by order of popularity (according to a survey we conducted in 2018).

 - Technical (includes IT)

 - Marketing (includes Communication, Transcreation, Social Media translation, etc.)